splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/60-log-observer-connect.md

 kubectl describe pods api-gateway |grep Image:
 ```

-The resulting output should say:
+The resulting output should say ( again if you see double, its the old container being terminated, give it a few seconds):

 ```text
   Image:         ghcr.io/signalfx/splunk-otel-java/splunk-otel-java:v1.30.0